What is a landslide? Types, causes, effects & prevention

 by Andrew Lees, on September 09, 2021

-This guide explains landslides, outlining what they are and the various types, the factors that can cause landslides to occur and the main landslide prevention techniques used in engineering and construction.
-Use the links below to jump to the sections you’re most interested in:
+This guide explains what a landslide is, outlining the various types, the causes of a landslide, its effects, and the main landslide prevention techniques used in engineering and construction.

 - What is a landslide?